NLeSC/ahn-pointcloud-viewer/README.md

 The point cloud and minimap use a canvas and can't be tested automatically so they must be verified manually using the screencast in the report at `https://saucelabs.com/u/<your sauce labs username>`.

-Travis-ci also runs end-to-end tests on sauce labs.
+Travis-CI also runs end-to-end tests on sauce labs.

 Note!
 Running `grunt e2e-sauce` will undo all changes in `app/` folder.